TechnicalPursuit/TIBET/README.md

 ##### Think about your current framework...

 If you're using React, Angular, Vue, etc. your applications are written with at least 80% code and less than 20% markup.
-That 4-to-1 ratio of coding over markup directly influences your ability to hire, to scale your teams, to share components, to maintain applications over time.
+That 4-to-1 ratio directly influences your development speed, your ability to hire, to share components, to maintain your applications over time.

 Now imagine instead of hiring 4 JavaScript coders per HTML/CSS developer you could hire a single JavaScript developer per four HTML/CSS developers.
 You'd be